jlimadev/nodejs-immersion-by-nodebr/projects/multidb/README.md

 # Multi Database Project

-Using Strategy Design Pattern to implement this multi-database project.
+Course based project - using Strategy Design Pattern to implement this multi-database project and mocha/chai to test.

-Testing with Jest

 For this project you can Postgres or MongoDB, but if you want to add any other database, feel free to do it.